jeffharrell/minicart/README.md

 ## Localization

-Localization is supported in the minicart using the `strings` object.
+Localization is supported in the minicart using the `strings` configuration object.
 For example, if you wanted the cart to appear in French:

     <script>
         paypal.minicart.render({
             strings: {
                 button: "Caisse",
-                subtotal: "Total:",
+                buttonAlt: "Total:",
                 discount: "Réduction:"
                 processing: "Traitement"
             }